top of page

 download-3.jpg

-90% of people diagnosed with Lupus are WOMEN and on average it takes nearly 6 years from first symptom to diagnosis.
+90% of people diagnosed with lupus are WOMEN and on average it takes nearly 6 years from first symptom to diagnosis.

 "63% of people with lupus surveyed report being incorrectly diagnosed.
 Of those reporting incorrect diagnosis, 55% report seeing four or more different healthcare providers for their lupus symptoms before being accurately diagnosed,"